SoftBank will continue to develop together with our suppliers.

 We are reducing risks in the supply chain by establishing a PDCA cycle, which includes the establishment of the Supplier Ethics and Rules of Conduct, conducting risk assessment through the Sustainability Procurement Survey, evaluating suppliers and identifying issues, and conducting interviews with suppliers.
 In addition, when starting a new transaction with a supplier, we evaluate and select the supplier in accordance with our purchasing rules, and conclude a basic transaction agreement that includes the supplier's compliance with our Supplier Ethics and Rules of Conduct.
 ESG aspects of environmental, social and governance are included in the supplier selection evaluation for telecommunications and IT equipment procured for use in the services we provide, as well as for some facility equipment installed as part of our telecommunications infrastructure.
 We promote responsible procurement activities by continuously reviewing our purchasing activities for suppliers based on the changing demands of the international community, checking compliance with the Supplier ethics and rules of conduct, and considering ESG aspects when selecting suppliers.

 Relationships with various suppliers are important when it comes to conducting business activities.

-We have more than 2,000 suppliers around the world, and in our supply chain management, we identify important suppliers from the perspective of transaction volume and substitutability and conduct appropriate supply chain management as an important supplier among a wide range of suppliers.
+We have more than 2,000 suppliers around the world, and in our supply chain management, we identify important suppliers from the perspective of transaction volume, substitutability and ESG aspects of environmental, social and governance and conduct appropriate supply chain management as an important supplier among a wide range of suppliers

 Process for identifying critical suppliers